 Questions?
 Contact professor Ed Lazowska, lazowska (at) cs.washington.edu.

 Allen School faculty, students, and alumni are pushing technological boundaries and generating global impact at a level that was unimaginable a decade ago.
 We have achieved groundbreaking developments in mobile health, with smartphone apps that detect life-threatening medical conditions; the Internet of Things, with battery-free devices that pull power from thin air; and new frontiers of computing, such as the effort to build a next-generation data storage system using DNA.

 The Allen School is a leader in computing innovation due to our ability to attract and nurture expertise in core and emerging areas of the field, from computer architecture to computer vision.
-CSE2 will provide us with the opportunity achieve an even greater impact here at home, and in communities around the globe.
+The Bill & Melinda Gates Center will provide us with the opportunity achieve an even greater impact here at home, and in communities around the globe.